billwang16/Code-Repository/README.md

 Author: Bill Wang

 Welcome to my GitHub page!
-All of my projects are sorted into relevant folders.
+My projects can be found in their relevant folders.